MeganMFisher/sim2/README.md

 ### Step 5 Component:

-* Needs to be able to access wizard on state in the reducer.
+* Needs to be able to access the wizard object on state in the reducer.

 * Connect the updateWizard, createProperty, resetWizard action creators to the component.